spree/spree_rails_frontend/README.md

-# Spree (Legacy) Frontend
+# Spree Rails Frontend

-This is the old Spree Storefront extracted from Spree < 4.3 which was upgraded to Turbo/Hotwire.
+This is the Spree Storefront extracted from Spree < 4.3 which was upgraded to Turbo/Hotwire.

 ## Developed by